 To test the robustness and performance of our algorithms thoroughly on this problem, 50 problem instances were created.
 All problem instances have 100 locations grouped into five areas.
 However, the sets differ in the number of shop-types available (between 50 and 20) and in the tightness of the constraints regarding the minimum and maximum number of shops of a certain type or size.
-Full details of the model and how the data was created, its dimensions and the differences between the sets can be found in [Aickelin 1999].
+Full details of the model, how the data was created, its dimensions and the differences between the sets can be found in [Aickelin 1999].

-4 PYRAMIDAL GENETIC ALGORITHMS
+3 PYRAMIDAL GENETIC ALGORITHMS

 Both problems failed to be optimised with a standard genetic algorithm [Aickelin & Dowsland 2000, 2001].
 Our previous research showed that the difficulties were attributable to epistasis created by the constrained nature of the optimisation.
-Briefly, epistasis refers to the 'nonlinearity' of the solution string [Davidor 1991], i.e. individual variable values which were good in their own right, e.g. a particular shift / location for a particular nurse / shop formed low quality solutions once combined.
+Briefly, epistasis refers to the 'non-linearity' of the solution string [Davidor 1991], i.e. individual variable values which were good in their own right, e.g. a particular shift / location for a particular nurse / shop formed low quality solutions once combined.
 This effect was created by those constraints that could only be incorporated into the genetic algorithm via a penalty function approach.
 For instance, most nurses preferred working days; thus, partial solutions with many 'day' shift-patterns have a higher fitness.
 However, combining these shift-patterns leads to shortages at night and therefore infeasible solutions.
 The situation for the mall problem is similar yet more complex, as two types of constraints have to be dealt with: size constraints and number constraints.

 In [Aickelin & Dowsland 2000] we presented a simple, and on its own unsuccessful, pyramidal genetic algorithm for the nurse-scheduling problem.
-A pyramidal approach can best be described as a hierarchical coevolutionary genetic algorithm where cascading clusters of subpopulations are built from bottom up.
-Higher-level subpopulations have individuals with loner strings and optimise larger parts of the problem.
-Thus, the hierarchy is not within one string but rather between sub-populations which optimise different problem portions.
+A pyramidal approach can best be described as a hierarchical coevolutionary genetic algorithm where cascading clusters of sub-populations are built from bottom up, with higher-level sub-populations optimising larger parts of the problem.
+Thus, the hierarchy is not within one representation of the problem but rather between sub-populations which optimise different portions of the global problem.
 Hence, higher-level sub-populations search a larger search space with a lower resolution whilst lower-level sub-populations search a smaller search space with a higher resolution.
 A related hierarchical framework was presented using Genetic Programming [Koza 1991] whereby main program trees coevolve with successively lower level functions [e.g. Ahluwalia & Bull 1998].
 The pyramidal GA can be applied to the nurse-scheduling problem in the following way: